 In recent decades, the medical establishment has attempted to aid cancer patients facing debilitating pain each day.

-In many cases, cancer patients and survivors found much-needed relief in opiods, using them as prescribed in order to meet the demands of their daily lives.
-Indeed, some experts assert that cancer pain remains widely undertreated, and that increased access to pain medication would alleviate unnecessary suffering.
+In many cases, cancer patients and survivors found much-needed relief in opioids, using them as prescribed to meet the demands of their daily lives.
+Indeed, some experts assert that cancer pain remains widely undertreated and that increased access to pain medication would alleviate unnecessary suffering.

 Yet alongside these success stories, darker narratives emerged as well.

 First, much research cautions against opioids as a primary treatment option for chronic pain.
 Other methods can prove more effective and carry significantly fewer risks.

 More importantly, experts observed a massive tragedy unfolding.
 Using opioids for extended periods on ever-higher doses, a significant portion of cancer patients were becoming dependent upon these drugs.

 Relatively little research has explored the prevalence of substance use disorders among cancer patients and survivors.
 Yet experts in oncology report that substance abuse is a growing concern across their field.

 Much like those with other kinds of pain, cancer patients find themselves requiring increasingly potent doses as their tolerance grows over time.